 MARINA SAFETY: The Sheriff’s Harbor Patrol will be in charge of boat traffic and safety during the Parade.
 Requests for their assistance are to be directed to the water operations vessel command post on Channel 68.

 MARINA TRAFFIC: Vessels not officially in the Parade requiring transit through the Marina during the Parade will require a Sheriff’s Harbor Patrol escort.

-AWARDS CEREMONY: The Awards Ceremony will be held on Sunday, December 11th at 2:00 to 4:00 p.m. at the Santa Monica Windjammers Yacht Club, 13589 Mindanao Way, Marina del Rey.
+AWARDS CEREMONY: The Awards Ceremony will be held on Saturday, December 9th at 9 p.m.
+(Doors open: 8:30pm) at Killer Shrimp, 4211 Admiralty Way, Marina del Rey, CA 90292.
 Each entry fee includes two tickets to the Awards Ceremony.
 Additional tickets may be purchased at the door for $10.00 each.